 Cookie opt-out capability

-The cookies listed above are required for proper function of Dynatrace Real User Monitoring.
-If you use Dynatrace to monitor your websites and you provide an opt-out option that allows your users to decline the use of Dynatrace cookies, then Dynatrace Real User Monitoring won't work or deliver the expected results.
+Dynatrace cookies are essential for providing you with all the benefits of Real User Monitoring.
+If you provide your users with the option to decline the use of these cookies, Real User Monitoring won't work to its full potential.